 The effect of the NHL’s southern expansion in the 1990s continues to be felt on NHL Draft Day.
 This year, it is Texas native Max Gildon who is likely to be taken relatively high in the 2017 NHL Draft.
 Gildon has spent the last two years playing with the U.S. National Team Development Program, and was one of their most used defencemen.
 He put up 11 goals and 33 points in 62 games this season.
 At the IIHF Under 18 World Championships, he stepped up his game, even more.
 Gildon put up four goals and six points in seven games.
 He was named to the Tournament All-Star Team, and helped lead the U.S. squad to a gold medal.

-Gildon will head to the NCAA next season, and has committed to play for the University of Wisconsin Badgers.
+Gildon will head to the NCAA next season, and has committed to play for the University of New Hampshire Wildcats.
 His WHL rights are owned by the Vancouver Giants, if he chooses to change his mind.

 Max Gildon Scouting Report: 2017 NHL Draft #49